benevolent-machines/crm-deduper/docs/README.md

 2. **Run the Deduper**: Configure and run the tool
 3. **Collect and Apply**: Download, review, and merge the matches.

+1. ctest
+2. test
+3. test

+## 1. Prepare Your Data

+Ensure your data is in a supported format (xls, xlsx, csv).
+This data should be exported from your CRM and include the columns you wish to search for duplicates.

+    ``` sql
+    SELECT customer_id, first_name, last_name, address, city, state -- essential
+         , total_amount, created_by, created_date  -- optional, but very helpful
+    FROM customer_table
+    ```

 4.
 * **Start Easily**: Open an example notebook in a secure, temporary Google Colab session.
 * **Load Your Data**: Import a CSV file of addresses exported from your CRM.